Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 It might be something I did that enriched just my life, or it might have been something I did that contributed also to someone else's well being.

-What I like to do is write down what it takes to help me see those three things, that are central to gratitude, as expressed in a nonviolent communication way.
+What I like to do is write down what it takes to help me see those three things, that are central to gratitude, as expressed in a Nonviolent Communication way.

 I write down something that helps me be clear what did I do that I want to celebrate?